 Want to avoid getting sick this year?
 Here are some helpful tips to stay healthy.

 Wash your hands.
 Hand washing is one of the most effective methods of preventing many infectious illnesses.
 Our hands touch many, many surfaces that are also touched by others, and the simple act of handwashing can stop the spread of disease.
 (Just ask Florence Nightingale.)
 You should wash your hands frequently, but especially after coughing, sneezing, using the restroom, and before and after eating.
 The trick here is to be thorough.
-After lathering up with soap, make sure to scrub your palms, the backs of your hands, between your fingers, and under your nails for at least 30 seconds.
+After lathering up with soap, make sure to scrub your palms, the backs of your hands, between your fingers, and under your nails for at least 20-30 seconds.
 (About as long as it takes to sing the Alphabet song in your head, or Happy Birthday twice.)
 No soap and water available?
-Alcohol-based hand sanitizers can also provide quick protection.
+Alcohol-based hand sanitizers can also provide quick protection, as long as they are more than 60% alcohol and you rub your hands as thoroghly as you would to wash them (using friction and getting the backs of your hands, between your fingers, and your thumbs).
 Studies have shown viruses can survive on human hands for several hours, and be spread through direct contact.

 Stay hydrated.
 It’s recommended you get a full half gallon of water daily (64 oz), but this number may increase with physical activity.
 Dehydration can lead to headaches, muscle cramps, fatigue, constipation, and in severe cases dizziness, rapid heart rate, and fainting, among others.
 Check with your doctor if you are getting more than a full gallon of fluids daily (128 oz), or if you have heart or renal conditions, as your daily intake needs may differ.
 And remember, when hydrating – less sugar, more water!